History of hypnosis: Hippolyte Bernheim

-Some experts consider Hippolyte Bernheim the most important figure in the history of hypnotism.
-Along with Ambroise-Auguste Liébeault he founded the Nancy School, which became the dominant force in hypnotherapeutic theory and practice in the last two decades of the 19th century.
+Some experts consider Bernheim to be the most important figure in the history of hypnotism.
+Along with Liébeault, Liégeois, and Beaunis he was one of the founders the Nancy School, which went on to become the dominant force in hypnotherapeutic theory and practice in the last two decades of the 19th century.

 William James

 William James (1842–1910), the pioneering American psychologist, discussed hypnosis in some detail in his Principles of Psychology.

-First International Congress, 1889
+Notable Hypnosis Conferences

 The First International Congress for Experimental and Therapeutic Hypnotism was held in Paris, France, on 8–12 August 1889.
-Attendees included Jean-Martin Charcot, Hippolyte Bernheim, Sigmund Freud and Ambroise-Auguste Liébeault.
+Attendees included Jules Liégeois, Hippolyte Bernheim, Ambroise-Auguste Liébeault, Jean-Martin Charcot, and Sigmund Freud.
 The second congress was held on 12–16 August 1900.

-British Medical Association, 1892

-The Annual Meeting of the BMA, in 1892, unanimously endorsed the therapeutic use of hypnosis and rejects the theory of Mesmerism (animal magnetism).
-Even though the BMA recognized the validity of hypnosis, Medical Schools and Universities largely ignored the subject.
+The Annual Meeting of the British Medical Association, in 1892, unanimously endorsed the therapeutic use of hypnosis and rejects the theory of Mesmerism (animal magnetism).
+Even though the BMA recognized the validity of hypnosis, medical schools and universities largely ignored the subject.